Siguza/APRR/docs/index.md

 - This is a vulnerability so fundamental that it is trivial to exploit, takes virtually no time, and is reachable from even the most heavily sandboxed contexts.
 - It affects _nothing but_ the latest chip generation.
 A11 and earlier are safe, it only exists on A12/A12X.
 Or, to quote [Ian Beer](https://twitter.com/i41nbeer) on the matter:

-  > So what can you do to protect yourself\?
+  > So what can you do to protect yourself?
   > Use an older device\!
   > _\[is Britishly outraged\]_